 Reaffirmation of Equal Opportunity and the Prevention of Discriminatory Harassment Policy by President Ray L. Watts

-We reaffirm our commitment to, and pledge our full support of, diversity and equal educational and employment opportunity for all persons, without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, age, national origin, disability unrelated to job or program performance, veteran status, or genetic or family medical history.
-Discriminatory harassment, whether sexual or non-sexual in nature is strictly prohibited.
+Therefore we reaffirm our full support of diversity and equal educational and employment opportunity without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, age, national origin, disability unrelated to job or program performance, veteran status, or genetic or family medical history.
+Discriminatory harassment, whether sexual or non-sexual, is strictly prohibited.

-In an effort to assure that all actions involving faculty, staff and students are initiated and administered to comply with our commitment to fairness and nondiscrimination, all UAB administrative, managerial and supervisory personnel are required to ensure that this policy is fully implemented by enforcing only valid, position related requirement decisions for employment, promotions, and work assignments.
+So that all actions involving faculty, staff and students are initiated and administered in compliance with our commitment to fairness and nondiscrimination, all UAB administrative, managerial and supervisory personnel are required to ensure that this policy is fully implemented by enforcing only valid, position-related requirement decisions for employment, promotions, and work assignments.

-Our commitment to fairness, nondiscrimination and the prevention of unlawful harassment are the foundations of UAB’s Equal Opportunity Discriminatory Harassment policy and should be the guideposts for other management decisions as well.
+Our commitment to fairness, nondiscrimination and unlawful harassment are the foundations of UAB’s Equal Opportunity and Discriminatory Harassment policy and should be the guideposts for other management decisions as well.